mmarkin/EdgeLit_NTP_Clock/README.md

 Several types of displays can be used:
 NixieCron made by Led-Genial (any type, S, M, or L)
-EleksTube made by EleksMaker (R version only, not the newer IPS version)
+EleksTube made by EleksMaker (R version only, not the IPS version)
 Lixie made by Lixie Labs (original and Lixie II)

 NixieCron displays are available from Led-Genial in Germany, https://www.led-genial.de/LED-Nixie.